-Iceland’s ice caves are among the most extraordinary and mesmerizing wonders of nature and can certainly be counted among the most breath-taking sights the world has to offer.
+Iceland’s ice caves are among nature's most extraordinary and mesmerizing wonders and can undoubtedly be counted among the most breathtaking sights the world has to offer.

 When you are in an Icelandic ice cave, you are literally standing inside a glacier; it is all around you – an absolutely unique and totally magical experience!
 Sometimes you will even hear the ice creaking, reminding you that the glacier is, in fact, a vibrant, moving phenomenon of nature.

 The traditional ice cave season in Iceland runs from November to March when the weather has been consistently cold enough for the ice caves to become stable enough to visit and explore properly.
-Summer visitors are sometimes left disappointed when they learn that they cannot visit such beautiful sights as the crystal ice cave in Vatnajokull.
+Summer visitors are sometimes disappointed when they learn they cannot see such beautiful sights as the crystal ice cave in Vatnajokull.

 Secondly, the man-made ice cave at Langjökull Glacier.
 This spectacular alternative to natural glaciers gives summer visitors the next best thing to a winter experience in Iceland.
 Getting to the cave is an adventure in itself; you are transported high up in Langjökull Glacier, giving you fabulous views over the vast white highlands of the surrounding area.